temitayocharles/musicvibe-cicd-project/guides/09-pipeline-setup.md

 Example: `http://54.123.45.67:32000`

-**13.3** You should see the Boardgame Database application home page.
+**13.3** You should see the MusicVibe Database application home page.

 **13.4** Test login functionality: